Skip to content

 return response({"categories": []})

-# BAD: User-specific data -- do NOT cache
+# BAD: user-specific data -- do NOT cache the whole response

 @get("/api/profile", middleware=["auth_middleware"])